 Relatively new to Chicago, Kevin is originally from Ohio by way of New York.
 Obsessed with the tiny super-computers that live in our pockets, he's had apps in the store since launch and has since branched out into Android development.
 When not in the office, he is usually training for his next race by running what some have called "too much", reading bad science fiction, or exploring this new city he has found himself in.
 He keeps telling himself he will start learning the piano one of these days, we'll see how that goes.

 Lynette is a recent transplant to Chicago by way of Colorado, and before that the Great Lone Star State.
 She has worked in various design environments including designing and illustrating children's toys.
-From these experiences she has come to Reverb as a pixel perfect designer who has trouble stopping at good until it because fantastic.
+From these experiences she has come to Reverb as a pixel perfect designer who has trouble stopping at good until it becomes fantastic.
 In her spare time, she likes to use a hand saw any chance she gets, binge read books, and grow as many tomatoes as possible.

 Peter is a classically trained bassist who came to computer programming late in life but has found a way to combine his old interest in music with his new interest of computers at Reverb.
 He comes from Minnesota, but he moved to Chicago for the weather, the excellent music, and the great start-up scene.